 Computer graphics models need to include material appearance properties as well as geometry.
 Unfortunately, the models widely used in computer graphics assume that the materials are both pristine and immutable, even though real materials are neither.
 The goal of research on material and texture models at Yale is to devise new material representations and expressive interfaces for editing such representations, to develop novel methods to simulate materials and the processes that affect their appearance, and to physically measure the input required for material models.

 Realistic, expressive motion remains an ongoing challenge in computer graphics.
-In order to generate animations that are both visually convincing and narratively compelling, the animation research at Yale examines new methods for computing the physics that underlie natural phenomena as rising smoke, splashing water, and the forces that form the characteristic shapes of skin and muscle under human movement.
+In order to generate animations that are both visually convincing and narratively compelling, the animation research at Yale examines new methods for computing the physics that underlie natural phenomena such as rising smoke, splashing water, and the forces that form the characteristic shapes of skin and muscle under human movement.
 While realism is important, expressivity and artistic directability play an equally key role, and distilling the exact parameters that capture an effective performance remains an open area of research.